jackleemeta/flutter_should_build/README.md

 - scene 2

 > override [XCState.useSubstance] and  [XCState.substance], decide for yourself whether or not to rebuild when pushing or popping.

 ```
-class _XCTestView extends XCState {
+class _XCUseSubstanceTestViewState extends XCState {

+  var _aCountAsSubstance = 0;

   @override
   Widget shouldBuild(BuildContext context) {
     return Center(
         child: Text(
-            "_XCTestView, if you use shouldBuild, it can avoid rebuilding when pushing or popping"));
+            "_XCUseSubstanceTestView, if you use `shouldBuild`, it can avoid rebuilding when pushing or popping, _aCountAsSubstance = $_aCountAsSubstance "));
   }

+  /// only effect to pushing or poping, no effect to [XCState.reload]
   @override
   bool useSubstance() {
-    return super.useSubstance();
+    return true;
   }

+  /// only effect to pushing or poping, no effect to [XCState.reload]
   @override
   substance() {
-    return super.substance();
+    return _aCountAsSubstance;
   }

   void aFunc() {
-    reload()
+    reload();
   }
 }
 ```